talkable/talkable-docs/source/advanced_features/events.rst

                          Alternatively, you can use
                          :ref:`Campaign Placements <campaigns/campaign_placements>`
-                         feature to set up routing right inside Talkable and do not control it through JS integration on your end.
-Campaign Placements are easy to change, no code changes is needed on your end.
+                         feature to set up routing in your Talkable Dashboard instead of controlling it through the JS integration on your end.
+Campaign Placements are easy to change, no code changes are needed on your end.

    **custom_properties** Custom key-value data that can be attached to a person